nponeccop/vz/README.md

 Less ad hoc implementation of what was in 0.x, and in addition:

+Slave only:

+- ability to substitute `runch` with `runc`

 Master only:

 - container rootfs build system
-- assembly of OCI images
+- assembly of OCI bundles

 Goals for 2.0
 -------------